 Fix It Day, sometimes called the Telescope Tune Up or the Telescope Fix It program is a real simple service the SJAA offers to members of the community for free, though it’s priceless.
 The Fix It session provides a place for people to come with their telescope or other astronomy gear problems and have them looked at, such as broken scopes whose owners need advice, or need help with collimating a telescope.

 Weather doesn’t slow this program down, so even if it’s windy, cold and rainy outside, Fix It day goes on.
-Big thanks to go Vini Carter, Phil Chambers, and Dave Ittner for being the gear experts who faithfully make themselves available at Fix It day!
+Big thanks to go Vini Carter for being the gear expert who faithfully make themselves available at Fix It day!
+(We acknowledge the passing of Phil Chambers, our SCT expert, a few years ago, pre-pandemic; we still miss him, his expertise and willing to help anyone with their gear.)

 - Appointments have priority for service.
 Scheduling an appointment helps us to prepare what we need to bring in order to provide you with the best service possible, appointment sign up cutoff time is Sat noon before Sunday Fix It session